contagon/handbook/handbook/29-meetings-in-the-church.md

 * Helping members repent and experience a change of heart (see [chapter 32](32-repentance-and-membership-councils.md)).
 * Managing Church finances (see [chapter 34](34-finances-and-audits.md)).

-On occasion, the stake president could share instruction from Church leaders, including from Area Seventies in coordinating councils (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meetings)).
+On occasion, the stake president could share instruction.
+Much of this instruction comes from Church leaders, including from Area Seventies in coordinating councils (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meetings)).

 This meeting does not take the place of the stake president’s regular interviews with each bishop (see [6.2.1.2](6-stake-leadership.md#6212-bishoprics)).